 For many patients, solutions for gum recession can enhance both their appearance and overall dental health.
-Gum recession can happen even to people with good oral hygiene.
+Gum recession can happen even to people who practice good oral hygiene.
 There are many options available to treat receding gums.

 Solutions for gum recession are available at Osuna Dental Care: Chris Y. Kim DDS in Albuquerque and the surrounding area.
 Call us today at (505) 884-1989 to schedule an appointment and learn more.

 For some patients, gum recession may set in subtly and go unnoticed for some time.
-The aesthetic changes following gum recession are the most apparent.
+The visible changes following the gum recession are the most apparent.
 These include visibly shrinking gums and exposed tooth roots.
 However, other common symptoms include:

 Patients may experience concerns about their appearance during this time, as well as a fear of losing teeth.
 Additionally, teeth may be particularly sensitive to cold and heat (due to the exposed tooth roots).

-“The aesthetic changes that follow gum recession are the most apparent.”
+“The visible changes that follow the gum recession are the most apparent.”

 Several factors can cause a person's gums to recede, regardless of the state of their oral hygiene.
-These include aggressive toothbrushing, body piercing, clenching or grinding teeth, crooked teeth or a misaligned bite, hormonal changes, insufficient dental care, periodontal disease, and tobacco products.
+These include aggressive tooth brushing, body piercing, clenching or grinding teeth, crooked teeth or a misaligned bite, hormonal changes, insufficient dental care, periodontal disease, and use of tobacco products.
 Genetics may also be a factor.
 For example, parents may pass down weak, thin gums to their children.